timbo-rafa/distributed_cache/README.md

 ## Installation (demo)

-In an enterprise production environment, the different components of this application are likely to be deployed in different nodes and possibly machines.
-The final deployment is dependant on the back-end architecture and DevOps of a company.
+In an enterprise production environment, the different components of this application are likely to be deployed in different nodes and possibly different machines.
+The final deployment is therefore dependant on the back-end architecture and DevOps of such company.
 For demo purposes, we provide a sample application in which all components run under the same machine, as a starting point for developers.

 To keep things simple, credentials are the same for all clusters and nodes, geolocations are stored in the settings, and we use docker to get the proper IPs.
-In a production environment, this kind of information could be processed differently.
+In a real environment, this kind of information could be processed differently.

 To setup the demo back-end cluster, run: